githubnext/gh-aw-mcp-container-action/.github/instructions/github-agentic-workflows.instructions.md

   - `playwright:` - Browser automation tools
   - Custom tool names for MCP servers

 - **`safe-outputs:`** - Safe output processing configuration (preferred way to handle GitHub API write operations)
   - `create-issue:` - Safe GitHub issue creation (bugs, features)
     ```yaml
     safe-outputs:
       create-issue:
-        title-prefix: "[ai] "           # Optional: prefix for issue titles
+        title-prefix: '[ai] ' # Optional: prefix for issue titles
         labels: [automation, agentic] # Optional: labels to attach to issues
         max: 5 # Optional: maximum number of issues (default: 1)
     ```
     When using `safe-outputs.create-issue`, the main job does **not** need `issues: write` permission since issue creation is handled by a separate job with appropriate permissions.
   - `create-discussion:` - Safe GitHub discussion creation (status, audits, reports, logs)

     ```yaml
     safe-outputs:
       create-discussion:
-        title-prefix: "[ai] "           # Optional: prefix for discussion titles
+        title-prefix: '[ai] ' # Optional: prefix for discussion titles
-        category: "General"             # Optional: discussion category name, slug, or ID (defaults to first category if not specified)
+        category: 'General' # Optional: discussion category name, slug, or ID (defaults to first category if not specified)
         max: 3 # Optional: maximum number of discussions (default: 1)
     ```

     The `category` field is optional and can be specified by name (e.g., "General"), slug (e.g., "general"), or ID (e.g., "DIC_kwDOGFsHUM4BsUn3").
 If not specified, discussions will be created in the first available category.
     Category resolution tries ID first, then name, then slug.

     When using `safe-outputs.create-discussion`, the main job does **not** need `discussions: write` permission since discussion creation is handled by a separate job with appropriate permissions.

   - `add-comment:` - Safe comment creation on issues/PRs
     ```yaml
     safe-outputs:
       add-comment:
         max: 3 # Optional: maximum number of comments (default: 1)
-        target: "*"                     # Optional: target for comments (default: "triggering")
+        target: '*' # Optional: target for comments (default: "triggering")
     ```
     When using `safe-outputs.add-comment`, the main job does **not** need `issues: write` or `pull-requests: write` permissions since comment creation is handled by a separate job with appropriate permissions.
   - `create-pull-request:` - Safe pull request creation with git patches
     ```yaml
     safe-outputs:
       create-pull-request:
-        title-prefix: "[ai] "           # Optional: prefix for PR titles
+        title-prefix: '[ai] ' # Optional: prefix for PR titles
         labels: [automation, ai-agent] # Optional: labels to attach to PRs
         draft: true # Optional: create as draft PR (defaults to true)
     ```
     When using `output.create-pull-request`, the main job does **not** need `contents: write` or `pull-requests: write` permissions since PR creation is handled by a separate job with appropriate permissions.
   - `create-pull-request-review-comment:` - Safe PR review comment creation on code lines
     ```yaml
     safe-outputs:
       create-pull-request-review-comment:
         max: 3 # Optional: maximum number of review comments (default: 1)
-        side: "RIGHT"                   # Optional: side of diff ("LEFT" or "RIGHT", default: "RIGHT")
+        side: 'RIGHT' # Optional: side of diff ("LEFT" or "RIGHT", default: "RIGHT")
     ```
-    When using `safe-outputs.create-pull-request-review-comment`, the main job does **not** need `pull-requests: write` permission since review comment creation is handled by a separate job with appropriate permissions.
+    When using `safe-outputs.create-pull-request-review-comment`, the main job
+    does **not** need `pull-requests: write` permission since review comment creation is handled by a separate job with appropriate permissions.
   - `update-issue:` - Safe issue updates
     ```yaml
     safe-outputs:
       update-issue:
         status: true # Optional: allow updating issue status (open/closed)
-        target: "*"                     # Optional: target for updates (default: "triggering")
+        target: '*' # Optional: target for updates (default: "triggering")
         title: true # Optional: allow updating issue title
         body: true # Optional: allow updating issue body
         max: 3 # Optional: maximum number of issues to update (default: 1)
     ```
     When using `safe-outputs.update-issue`, the main job does **not** need `issues: write` permission since issue updates are handled by a separate job with appropriate permissions.

   **Global Safe Output Configuration:**
   - `github-token:` - Custom GitHub token for all safe output jobs